dedenys/startup/notes.md

 2015 |	HTTP2	| multiplex, server push, binary representation
 2022 |	HTTP3 |	QUIC for transport protocol, always encrypted

+# Fetch

+Basics of fetch:

+> "The ability to make HTTP requests from JavaScript is one of the main technologies that changed the web from static content pages (Web 1.0) to one of web applications (Web 2.0) that fully interact with the user.
+Microsoft introduced the first API for making HTTP requests from JavaScript with the XMLHttpRequest API."

+> "Today, the fetch API is the preferred way to make HTTP requests.
+The fetch function is built into the browser's JavaScript runtime.
+This means you can call it from JavaScript code running in a browser."

+> "The basic usage of fetch takes a URL and returns a promise.
+The promise then function takes a callback function that is asynchronously called when the requested URL content is obtained.
+If the returned content is of type application/json you can use the json function on the response object to convert it to a JavaScript object."

 ### end